UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/CICD/README.md

 ## Build the image locally (optional)

-The Compose setup uses the prebuilt image `ashleylinn/mydormstore:latest`.
+The Compose setup uses the prebuilt image tagged as `ashleylinn/mydormstore:<version>` (e.g., 1.0.41).
+A latest tag is also available but not used by default in deployment.
 If you want to build your own image (and then update Compose to use it):

 ```bash